 • Grouping garments by color or theme

-File Folding
+Maximize Space with File Folding

 To easily access all of the clothes in your usual rotation, try the file folding technique.
-Instead of folding clothes in half and stacking them in a drawer, fold once or twice more.
+Instead of folding clothes in half and stacking them in a drawer, fold them once or twice more.
 Then, stand each garment on end and line them up in the drawer like files in a filing cabinet.

 This method allows you to open a drawer and quickly see every option laid out.
 Say goodbye to pulling every shirt out to find your toddler’s favorite!

-If you plan to store invaluable clothes long term, first wash and dry them.
+First, wash and dry them.
 Then, wrap them lightly in archival tissue paper.
 Keep them in an airtight plastic tote, ideally in a dry, cool place like a storage unit.
 Now you can revisit these sentimental pieces anytime you want, knowing they’ll be well-preserved.

 Typical closets have only one rod for hanging garments.
 Because baby clothes are nowhere near as long as adult clothing, you can install a second closet rod below the first one.
 All of a sudden, you’ve doubled your hanging storage!

 To take advantage of a small room, make full use of the vertical space.
-Installing coat hooks is a brilliant way to increase your storage capacity, all while keeping your stuff out of baby’s reach.
+Installing coat hooks is a brilliant way to increase your storage capacity, all while keeping your stuff out of the baby’s reach.
+Similarly, when purchasing bookshelves or dressers, opt for taller ones, as the space above furniture like this is typically wasted.
+As a safety note, be sure to secure any tall bookcases or dressers to the wall.

+One space in most rooms is almost always wasted: the back of the door.
+It’s time to change that.
 Hang a shoe organizer on the back of a door or closet, and you suddenly have extra room to spare!
 They’re typically made of mesh or other transparent material, meaning you can easily find whatever you’re looking for.
 Shoe organizers can conveniently hold a variety of baby items, from hats to headbands to mittens.
 And, of course, they can also carry shoes.

-As we mentioned before, part of having a baby is accumulating piles of clothes that don’t fit.
+Part of having a baby is accumulating piles of clothes that don’t fit.
 Your first instinct might be to discard these clothes, but there are several reasons to hang onto them.

 Hand-me-downs are a quintessential part of the parenting journey.
 If you plan to have another child, you may want to keep the majority of your baby clothes.
-Or maybe you have friends or family members that are trying to have a baby.
+Or maybe you have friends or family members who are trying to have a baby.
 They, too, would appreciate your gently used baby clothes.
+Our best self-storage tip is to put your extra baby clothes in airtight plastic containers until you need them again.

-Make Extra Space with Price Self Storage
+Create More Room with Price Self Storage

 Kids grow up and go through more clothes than you can imagine—that much is inevitable.
 But running out of room doesn’t have to be.
+If you don’t have extra space in your home to hold onto your not-in-use baby clothes, consider renting a storage unit.

 At Price Self Storage, we help you make extra space in your life so you can fill it with happy memories.
-Whether you need to store baby clothes until your next child comes along or until you want to walk down memory lane, we have the storage solutions for you.
-Call us today to learn more—just make sure not to wake the baby!
+Whether you need baby clothes storage until your next child comes along or until you want to walk down memory lane, we have storage solutions for you.
+Our storage units come in a range of sizes, from lockers for just a few items to large units that can fit all your baby furniture until you need it.

 Sources:

 Care.com.
-Baby clothing sizes, explained: What you need to know to shop for infants at every size. https://www.care.com/c/stories/4513/baby-clothes-sizes-solving-the-mystery/
+Baby clothing sizes explained: What you need to know to shop for infants at every size. https://www.care.com/c/stories/4513/baby-clothes-sizes-solving-the-mystery/

 The Spruce.
 How to Store Baby Clothes and Keepsakes. https://www.thespruce.com/baby-clothes-and-keepsakes-storage-2147260